Technology stocks: Long-term trends present compelling opportunities

 Cybersecurity

 The advent of hybrid and remote work has placed cybersecurity further into the spotlight, as more people work from home and more business is conducted online.
 The volume of sophisticated cyberattacks, such as ransomware, phishing, and IP and data theft reached new heights during the global economic downturn.
-In this climate, with more companies moving to cloud-based computing and the costs related to cybercrime projecting to reach $10.5 trillion a year by 2025,13 it’s no surprise that cyber security specialists are profiting from “unprecedented demand.”
+In this climate, with more companies moving to cloud-based computing and the costs related to cybercrime projecting to reach $10.5 trillion a year by 2025,

 Companies face an increasing number of complex threats when it comes to safeguarding business-critical systems and consumer data.
 With so much at stake for enterprises and investors alike, we continue to expect robust spending around cybersecurity.
 Firewalls, email protection, cloud-based security, and vulnerability management are just a few important subplots to monitor surrounding cybersecurity moving forward.